diezcami/arctic-fox-theme/about.md

 🎧 Spend (too much) time (and money) constructing elaborate [spotify playlists]({{site.url}}/monthly-playlist-2018) and buying concert tickets.
 I <3 cheap shows and discovering new music - help me out by adding something to my [public queue](https://joshspicer.com/queue)!

-🎛 Participate on the [**Collegiate Cyber Defense Team**](https://nuccdc.club/).
+🎛 Participated on the [**Collegiate Cyber Defense Team**](https://nuccdc.club/).
 This year we have advanced on to regionals!

 🌋 Help produce [**Survivor Northeastern**](http://survivornortheastern.com).
 I played season 3 - check it out on YouTube _soon_!

-🖥 Co-founded Northeastern clubs like the Computer Science Mentoring Organization [(CoSMO)](https://nuCoSMO.club/), and help run clubs like [nuACM](https://acm.org).
-CoSMO runs interactive technical workshops and runs student-driven panels throughout the semester - let me know if you'd like to run one!
+🖥 Founded the Computer Science Mentoring Organization [(CoSMO)](https://nuCoSMO.club/) at Northeastern.
+CoSMO runs interactive technical workshops and student-driven panels throughout the semester - let me know if you'd like to run one!

 <!--
 -- Coffee / Tennis